powerlang/powerlang/README.md

+# Powerlang

+This is Powerlang, a research vehicle to explore about implementation of programming laguages.
+It is a language creation toolkit, something you can use to build a new Smalltalk implementation, or your own language of choice.
+We provide tools for coding, bootstrapping, compiling, jitting and debugging the implementation.

+Power Smalltalk serves as a reference implementation using the framework.

 # Power Smalltalk

-This is the main Power Smalltalk repo, clone here and then execute the init script
+This is also the main Power Smalltalk repo, clone here and then execute the init script

 ```
 git clone git@github.com:melkyades/pst.git